10 Facts About the Declaration of Independence

 6. John Dunlap printed hundreds of copies of the Declaration of Independence.

 The Committee of Five was charged with making and sending copies of the Declaration to the masses on the night of July 4, 1776.
-They went to Philadelphia printer John Dunlap, who printed hundreds of copies that were dispatched to the Thirteen Colonies on July 5, 1776, to newspapers and local officials and commanders of the Continental troops.
-These “Dunlap broadsides” are incredibly rare - only 26 copies are known to have survived.
+They went to Philadelphia printer John Dunlap, who printed hundreds of copies that were dispatched across the Thirteen Colonies on July 5, 1776.
+These “Dunlap broadsides” are incredibly rare, and only 26 copies are known to have survived.

 7. It took 442 days for Independence to become an accepted thought.

-8. It was written for a reason besides just to announce our independence.
+8. It was written for a reason besides announcing our independence.